Delta among suitors for stake in Virgin Atlantic - sources

-Delta, the second-largest U.S. airline by operating revenue after United Continental Holdings (UAL.N), wants to gain access to Virgin's landing rights at London's Heathrow airport, according to two people familiar with the matter.
+Delta, the second-largest U.S. airline by operating revenue after United Continental Holdings, wants to gain access to Virgin's landing rights at London's Heathrow airport, according to two people familiar with the matter.

 Delta has been looking to acquire a Virgin stake for more than two years but previous talks broke down over price and other issues, and there is no guarantee that its recent discussions would result in a pact, the people said.